ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 ## Accessory command-line interfaces and scripts

-Two command-line interfaces are provided to enable pre-processing of reads prior to  satmut_utils sim:
+Two command-line interfaces are provided to enable pre-processing of reads prior to  satmut_utils 'sim':

 1. satmut\_trim
 2. satmut\_align

-satmut\_trim is a wrapper around cutadapt, and satmut\_align a wrapper around bowtie2.  satmut\_align should be used to generate the BAM file accepted by sim.
-If reads have been aligned with some other method, there is no guarantee sim will complete without error, as alignment tags output by bowtie2 are required for sim (MD, NM).
+satmut\_trim is a wrapper around cutadapt, and satmut\_align a wrapper around bowtie2.  satmut\_align should be used to generate the BAM file accepted by 'sim'.
+If reads have been aligned with some other method, there is no guarantee 'sim' will complete without error, as alignment tags output by bowtie2 are required for 'sim' (MD, NM).

 To facilitate simulation of reads and variants in a desired transcript *de novo*, various accessory scripts are provided in the satmut\_utils/src/scripts directory.
 Code here is not fully tested and is only provided for convenience to facilitate error modeling.